 The temple was constructed during King Devaraya II's reign in the 15th century.
 Devotees worship Lord Vitthala, believed to be one of Lord Vishnu's incarnations in this temple.
 If you visit South India, make sure to include this temple in your list.
 It is one of the best temples in Hampi and stands strong on the banks of the Tungabhadra.
 Tourists love visiting this structure between November and February.

-This is among the must-visit temples, constructed on an island in the Kaveri river in South India.
+This is among the must-visit temples constructed on an island in the Kaveri river in South India.
 You may have heard to Ranganatha, an avatar of Lord Vishnu.
 Disciples around the country come to this temple to offer their prayers.
-Enriched with South Indian architecture, it has one of the biggest temple complexes in South India, as well as the world.
+Enriched with South Indian architecture, it has one of the biggest temple complexes in South India, and the world.
 The Dravidian style is evident in the detailed architecture in this temple.
-Besides, it happens to be one of Lord Vishnu’s eight Swayam Vyakta Kshetras.
+Besides, it happens to be one of Lord Vishnu's eight Swayam Vyakta Kshetras.

 This temple has got several mandapams, along with 50 shrines.
 Besides, it has as many as 21 splendidly crafted gopurams.
 Among these, the Rajagopuram tower is still the tallest in Asia.